dimm-city/dc-solo-rpg/docs/style-guide.md

 11. `health-score`: This class is likely used to style the health score element.

 12. `success-counters-container`: This class is likely used to style the container that holds the success counter elements.

-13. `grid`: This class is likely used to apply a grid layout to its elements.

 14. `token`: This class is likely used to style the token elements.